twiddlingbits/twr-wasm/readme.md

 void twr_dbg_printf(char* format, ...);
 ~~~

 Note that the current implementation does not wait for the debug string to print.
-It can take a small bit of time for the string to make its way accross the Worker Thread boundary when using twrWasmModuleAsync.
+When using twrWasmModuleAsync, it can take a small bit of time for the string to make its way across the Worker Thread boundary.
 This is normally not a problem and results in faster performance.
 But if your code crashes soon after the debug print, the print might not appear.
 If you think this is an issue, you can call twr_sleep(1) after your twr_dbg_printf.
 This will force a blocking wait for the print to print.

-### sleep
+### Sleep
-sleep is a traditional blocking sleep function:
+twr_wasm_sleep() is a traditional blocking sleep function:
 ~~~
 #include "twr-wasm.h"